FrontendMasters/bootcamp/lessons/calculator.md

 ---
 order: 14
-title: "Building an HTML, CSS, and JavaScript Calculator"
+title: "Exercise: Making the Calculator Work with JavaScript"
 path: "/calculator"
 ---

 <style>
   .calc {
     display: inherit;
-    margin: 0 auto;
+    margin: 20px auto;
   }
 </style>

-Project time!

 We are going to rebuild the calculator on iOS!
-If you've never seen that before, here it is:
+Here it is:

 <!-- ![Calculator build in HTML and CSS](./images/calculator.png) -->